ballerina-platform/ballerina-distribution/examples/rabbitmq-queue-declare/rabbitmq-queue-declare.md

-# RabbitMQ client - Declare a queue
+# RabbitMQ client - Declare queue

 In this example, the RabbitMQ client is declaring a queue.
 Queues in RabbitMQ are ordered collections of messages.
 Messages are enqueued and dequeued in the FIFO manner.